natelandau/vid-cleaner/README.md

 -   Run `poe` from within the development environment to print a list of [Poe the Poet](https://github.com/nat-n/poethepoet) tasks available to run on this project.
 Common commands:
     -   `poe lint` runs all linters
     -   `poe test` runs all tests with Pytest
--   Run `poetry add {package}` from within the development environment to install a run time dependency and add it to `pyproject.toml` and `poetry.lock`.
+-   Run `uv add {package}` from within the development environment to install a run time dependency and add it to `pyproject.toml` and `uv.lock`.
--   Run `poetry remove {package}` from within the development environment to uninstall a run time dependency and remove it from `pyproject.toml` and `poetry.lock`.
+-   Run `uv remove {package}` from within the development environment to uninstall a run time dependency and remove it from `pyproject.toml` and `uv.lock`.
--   Run `poetry update` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.